diem-ai/datascience-projects/sentiment_mining/readme.md

 - Intepretation
     - topic 1: possitive feedbacks for baby products
     - topic 2: stroller and easy use
-    - topic 3: baby girl loves car toys
+    - topic 3: baby girls love car toys
     - topic 4: products have good price.
 It is quite duplicated with topic 1
     - topic 5: video game
     - topic 6: baby cloths